Lung Cancer Tumor

 A lung cancer tumor under a microscope.

-Exposure to secondhand smoke (if you were a non-smoker), air pollution, radon, asbestos, and other cancer-causing substances can also trigger the cell mutations that cause lung cancer.
+Exposure to secondhand smoke (if you were a non-smoker), air pollution, radon, asbestos, and other cancer-causing substances can also cause lung cancer tumors to form.

 Asbestos and Lung Cancer Tumors

-Asbestos fibers can get stuck in the lungs and irritate healthy cells for decades on end, eventually causing lung cancer tumors to form.
+Asbestos fibers can get stuck in the lungs and irritate healthy cells for decades, possibly contributing to lung cancer tumors forming 10-50 years after exposure.

 Lung Cancer Tumor Symptoms

-Lung tumors grow in and around airways, causing many long-term symptoms that affect how a patient breathes.
-Other symptoms may appear as more tumors form in other parts of the body due to cancer metastasis (spread).
+Lung tumors grow in and around airways, causing symptoms like difficulty breathing.
+Other lung cancer symptoms may appear as more tumors form in other parts of the body due to cancer metastasis (spread).

 Symptoms of lung cancer tumors include: